tlevine/www.thomaslevine.com/content/!/stuff-2014-02/index.md

 Three months ago, I noticed that everything in my apartment that I cared about fit in a big suitcase and a big backpack.
 That was small enough that I thought it would be fun and easy to bounce around between different places.

-But I still felt weird carrying it all.
+But it felt silly to carry all that stuff, so
 I've since gotten the stuff down to a small suitcase and a small messenger bag; here it is.